Zanana-med/Born2BeRoot/README.md

 ### > Debian and Rocky

-+ **Debian** is a Linux distribution composed of **free** and open-source packages, comes with clean user interface not like the Windows OS fooled of news and ads, its update are well tested before releasing.
++ **Debian** is a Linux distribution composed of **free** kjlbhuvbkhbnljkbkhand open-source packages, comes with clean user interface not like the Windows OS fooled of news and ads, its update are well tested before releasing.
 The Debian distributions focus more on the stability, security and privacy of the user, also comes with the powerful package manager APT which help a lot for installing, upgrading or removing software on the system.

 + **Rocky** is based on Red Hat Enterprise Linux (RHEL), which is a Linux distribution for the commercial market developed by the Red Hat, Rocky focus on enterprise-grade software.
 Good for servers, enterprise environment, cloud computing ...
 Not for a beginner with the Linux operating system.